umts/pvta-multiplatform/README.md

 - The first time you boot an ionic server after installing all your dependencies, it's possible you'll run into errors.
 The error codes are long and mostly useless; the source of your problem is assuredly the very first line of the first error block in the trace.
-  - If you haven't changed any code, it's an error with your dependency binaries.
+  - If you haven't changed any code, it's an error with your dependency binaries. bower installs to `bower_components`, a subdirectory of `www` .
-    This is common, and a better way to organize them is being worked on.
-    - See which dependencies you seem to be missing.
-In `index.html`, make sure the import statements (`<script >` tags) have paths to files that actually exist in your project.  bower installs to `bower_components`, a directory in the project's root, but `index.html` has trouble finding this directory.
-    - To fix, I recommend moving the file from bower_components (assuming it's there and it's causing you trouble) to the `www/lib`, which, in unison with updating `index.html` to point there, should resolve this.

-    - **Before you push it, holler at Aaron, who thinks he has it set up with so many redundancies that you really shouldn't encounter this problem at all.**
+    Ensure that this directory exists and is populated.  run `npm install` and `bower install` again.

- - If it worked before, but doesn't after you've begun editing, it's likely that you're using a service that you need to import in controllers that now use this service (or your code just has problems).
+ - If it worked before, but doesn't after you've begun editing, it's likely that you're using a dependency that you need to import in controllers that require it (or your code just has problems).
+Search google for "angular dependency injection examples."